dasarpai/old.dasarpai.github.io/_wiablog/2024-08-20-My Nonsenses are Most Sensible.md

 ![My Nonsenses are Most Sensible](/assets/images/wiapost/5258-My-Nonsenses-are-Most-Sensible.jpg)

-# My Nonsenses is Most Sensible
+# My Nonsenses is the Most Sensible

 Everyone around me seems insane, while I am the only sane one, the only saint!
 Whatever I do is the right way; whatever you do is senseless, meaningless, illogical.